 Acetylcysteine has extraordinary antioxidant properties.
-This is because it is the precursor form of glutathione, a "super antioxidant".
-When acetylcysteine is turned into glutathione, the body uses it to reduce the free radicals.
+This is due to the fact that it is the precursor form of glutathione, which is a "super antioxidant".
+When acetylcysteine is turned into glutathione, the body uses it to reduce the amount of free radicals.

-The antioxidant properties of acetylcysteine affect several areas: it can regulate the production of nitric oxide, it helps with the proper DNA synthesis and it is involved in the iron metabolism.
+The antioxidant properties of acetylcysteine act on several areas: it can regulate the production of nitric oxide, it helps with a proper DNA synthesis and it is involved in the metabolism of iron.

 N-acetylcysteine and psychiatric disorders

-Acetylcysteine has positive effects in the treatment of certain psychiatric disorders and neurological diseases, such as epilepsy and autism.
+Acetylcysteine has positive effects for the treatment of certain psychiatric disorders and neurological diseases, such as epilepsy and autism.
 It can also reduce depressive symptoms in individuals with bipolar disorder.